OfficeDev/Microsoft-Teams-Samples/samples/ai-meeting-helper/README.md

 ---
 page_type: sample
-description: This sample demonstrates how to extract Action Items and Meeting summary from the meeting transcription using Azure open AI Search in a Teams.
-It uses Teams Toolkit for Visual Studio Code.
+description: This sample showcases how to utilize Azure Open AI Search within Teams Toolkit for Visual Studio Code to extract Action Items and Meeting summaries from meeting transcriptions.
 products:
 - office-teams
 - copilot-m365